Skip advert

 It’s inside where the Jogger really shines.
 Space inside the cabin is excellent, while the dash layout is practical and user-friendly, with rotary controls for the heating and ventilation functions instead of an awkward touchscreen-based system.
 One difference between the petrol and hybrid Jogger models is the instrument dials.
 The regular version gets a basic set of analogue dials; all hybrids feature a seven-inch display that shows efficiency-related information, including the current state of ‘power flow’.
 It's not as customisable as other digital driver's displays, but it's crisp enough, at least.

-The cabin trim is a bit dark, but Dacia has attempted to soften things up a bit with fabric inserts across the top of the dashboard and on the front door armrests.
-The large glasshouse means it shouldn’t feel too oppressive for passengers – even in the rearmost seats.
+The majority of the dashboard is made of dark, hard plastic, like its van-based MPV contemporaries, such as the Ford Tourneo Connect and Volkswagen Caddy.
+There has been an attempt to soften things up a bit with fabric inserts across the middle section of the dashboard and on the front door armrests, but it doesn’t have the more premium finish of the Volkswagen Touran.
+The large glasshouse means it shouldn’t feel too oppressive for passengers – even in the third-row seats.

 Sat-nav, stereo and infotainment